armkeh/principles-of-programming-languages/README.md

   - [HTML](./assignments/a3.html)
   - [PDF](./assignments/a3.pdf)
   - [Org plaintext](./assignments/a3.org)

+### Regarding MSAFs, the due date, and extensions

+Note that because this assignment is worth 30%, the use of an MSAF would require approval of the faculty office and presumably some documentation.

+The set due date of the assignment (the 18th of December) **will not** be shifted again in any circumstance, in order to ensure time for students who are granted an extension to still submit before the 23rd.

+With all of that said, you **may** communicate with Mark to discuss individual extensions of no more than 4 days (which is the length of a normal MSAF extension), without necessarily needing to submit an MSAF.

+To ensure your comfort, please **do not** initially send any documentation or any more details about why you need an extension than you are absolutely comfortable sharing with us.

 ## Assignment 2 – Typing a λ-calculus – Oct 30th to Nov 29th